treelzebub/LoadingGifFragment/README.md

 # LoadingGifFragment
-A Kotlin library that offers quick and easy loading animations.
+A Kotlin library that provides quick and easy loading overlays with GIF animations.